iamVP7/mozwebext_book/manuscript/_generated/pandoc/Motivational_tab.md

-# Building our Motivational Tab
+# Experiment 1: Building our Motivational Tab

-We got to know what is meant by webextension and how to install WebExtension from the source code available in our system.
+We got to know what is meant by WebExtension and how to install WebExtension from the source code available in our system.
 Those leasons are very important to us, as we move forward with our development, we will be always using them.

 Our Approach is learn the basic code, try them out with little modification and run them in our system, try out the execrise and share about this learning in social medium of community benefit.